 How can men better die than facing fearful odds?

 Anthony punched Joe in the face with everything he had.
 It was the most natural motion his arm and fist ever undertook.
-It was pure fresh air nature.
 It was, in fact, like hitting high fastballs.
+It was easy.

 He saw the blood poor from Joe’s nose.